Patent Law In India – Everything You Need to Know

 • Section 2(JA) of the Patent Law defines an inventive step, which is defined as “the characteristic of an invention that involves technological advancement or is of economic importance or both, as compared to existing knowledge, and invention not obvious to a person skilled in the art, states that it must also be “clear to a person having ordinary skill in the art.”

-• This means that the innovation must not be evident to a person having ordinary ability in the relevant field.
+• This means that innovation must not be evident to a person who has ordinary ability in the relevant field.
 It shouldn’t be original and evident to someone with similar expertise.

 • Industrial applicability is described as “the invention is capable of being manufactured or employed in an industry” under Section 2(ac) of the Patent Law.